V4Fire/Client/src/core/data/README.md

 #### Interpolation of headers

-Headers of a request also have support for interpolation from request data, like "baseURL" have.
+Headers of a request also have support for interpolation from request data, which similar to "baseURL".

 ```js
 import request from 'core/request';